International Literacy Day: Rationale

-Some 775 million lack minimum literacy skills; one in five adults are still not literate and two-thirds of them are women; 60.7 million children are out-of-school and many more attend irregularly or drop out.
-According to UNESCO’s "Global Monitoring Report on Education for All (2006)", South Asia has the lowest regional adult literacy rate (58.6%), followed by sub-Saharan Africa (59.7%).
+Some 775 million lack minimum literacy skills; one in five adults are still not literate, and two-thirds of them are women.
+60.7 million children are out of school and many more attend irregularly or drop out.
+According to UNESCO’s "Global Monitoring Report on Education for All (2006)," South Asia has the lowest regional adult literacy rate (58.6%), followed by sub-Saharan Africa (59.7%).
 Countries with the lowest literacy rates in the world are Burkina Faso (12.8%), Niger (14.4%) and Mali (19%).
-The report shows a clear connection between illiteracy and countries in severe poverty, and between illiteracy and prejudice against women.
+The report shows a clear connection between illiteracy and countries in extreme poverty, also between illiteracy and prejudice against women.

 Celebrations

+Celebrations of International Literacy Day have included specific themes, in line with Education For All goals and other United Nations programs such as the United Nations Literacy Decade.

+The themes for celebrations and activities over the years are as follows: